Project Portfolio Management

 1. Clarifying business objectives

-A simple example will help illustrate this point: working in a food store, your goals will be to provide fresh food, a large selection, or the lowest prices.
-In case your priority is the lowest prices, then the projects to promote cost savings will be more important than projects to boost the quality.
+A simple example can illustrate this point.
+Say, you work in a food store.
+Your goals will be to provide fresh food, a large selection, or the lowest prices.
+In case your priority is the lowest price, then the projects to promote cost savings will be more important than projects to boost the quality.

 2. Capturing requests and ideas